-For over 25 years, Francine Esposito has represented employers nationwide at labor arbitrations, before various administrative agencies (including but not limited to the NLRB and EEOC) and in employment-related litigation.
-Francine has extensive experience in assisting employers to avoid legal disputes by conducting audits and workplace investigations, designing and presenting training, and giving advice on a wide array of labor and employment-related topics, including but not limited to:
+For almost 30 years, Francine Esposito has represented employers nationwide at labor arbitrations, before various administrative agencies (including but not limited to the NLRB, OSHA and EEOC) and in employment-related litigation.
+Francine has extensive experience in assisting employers to avoid legal disputes by conducting compliance audits and workplace investigations, designing and presenting training, and advising on a wide array of labor and employment-related issues, including but not limited to:

-Francine has represented employers in various industries, including logistics, technology, banking, hospitality, media, healthcare, retail, casino, accounting, real estate, engineering and construction, utility and higher education.
+Francine has represented employers in various industries, including hospitality, banking, logistics, technology, media, healthcare, retail, casino, accounting, real estate, engineering and construction, utility and higher education.

-Prior to becoming an attorney, Francine also worked as a human resources/labor relations professional for major New Jersey employers.
+Prior to becoming an attorney, Francine worked as a human resources/labor relations professional for two Fortune 100 companies.

-Handled over 200 labor arbitrations, including discharge and contract interpretation cases
+Handled hundreds of labor arbitrations, including discharge and contract interpretation cases